DanielGold885/airbnb_project/README.md

-# HoneyBook Booking Flow Automation (Playwright + TypeScript)
+# HoneyBook Airbnb Flow Automation (Playwright + TypeScript)

-This project automates a booking flow on Airbnb using Playwright with TypeScript, following a clean, modular structure.
+This project automates a booking flow on Airbnb using Playwright with TypeScript.

 ## 🚀 Getting Started